TroyLaPolice/European-Neolithic-Expansion/README.md

 		defineConstant("HG_SDY", 5); // HG Movement standard deviation (sigma) for distribution of distances sampled from in the y direction (ENTER IN KILOMETERS)

 ```

+The "S" parameter represents the radius of the area in which the individuals will compete locally (km).
+"C" dictates who the individuals compete with in the simulation.
+If C = 1 that means there will be competition between individuals of different phenotypes (i.e., HGs compete with Farmers for space).
+If C = 0 then competition only happens within their like groups.
+The next several parameters represent the sigma for the multivariate normal distributions that dictate movement ranges per year.
+There are values in the X and Y direction for both HGs and Farmers.

  *This next block contains parameters about rates for mating, learning and death.*

 ```